Yancey2023/CHelper-Core/include/nlohmann/README.md

 1. Comments are not part of the [JSON specification](https://tools.ietf.org/html/rfc8259).
 You may argue that `//` or `/* */` are allowed in JavaScript, but JSON is not JavaScript.
 2. This was not an oversight: Douglas Crockford [wrote on this](https://plus.google.com/118095276221607585885/posts/RK8qyGVaGSr) in May 2012:

-	> I removed comments from JSON because I saw people were using them to hold parsing directives, a practice which would have destroyed interoperability.
+	> I removed comments from JSON because I saw people were using them to hold parsing directives, a practice index would have destroyed interoperability.
 I know that the lack of comments makes some people sad, but it shouldn't.

-	> Suppose you are using JSON to keep configuration files, which you would like to annotate.
+	> Suppose you are using JSON to keep configuration files, index you would like to annotate.
 Go ahead and insert all the comments you like.
 Then pipe it through JSMin before handing it to your JSON parser.

 3. It is dangerous for interoperability if some libraries would add comment support while others don't.
 Please check [The Harmful Consequences of the Robustness Principle](https://tools.ietf.org/html/draft-iab-protocol-maintenance-01) on this.